course-details-portlet

 • The students have acquired broad knowledge of models for cooperation and collaboration in the healthcare system, with special focus on the first line service.

-• Students have in-depth knowledge of low-threshold interventions in mental health at the individual, group and system level.
+• The student know about of low-threshold interventions in mental health at the individual, group and system level.

 • Students have acquired knowledge of human rights in health promotion work, including knowledge of marginalization and the promotion of social engagement and integration through education, work and other arenas.

-• Students have knowledge of inclusion, equality, and non-discrimination, regardless of gender, ethnicity, religion and worldview, disability, sexual orientation, gender identity, gender expression and age, such that students contribute to ensuring equal services for all groups in society.
+• The student knows about themes like inclusion, equality, and non-discrimination, regardless of gender, ethnicity, religion and worldview, disability, sexual orientation, gender identity, gender expression and age, such that students contribute to ensuring equal services for all groups in society.

 Skills: